 VOTER REGISTRATION QUALIFICATIONS

-Age: At least 17 years old, and 18 before the next General Election.
-Seventeen year-olds may register and vote in primary elections, if they turn 18 by the next General Election.
+Age: At least 17 years old, and 18 before the next General Election.17 year olds may register and vote in primary elections if they turn 18 before the next general election.

 Citizenship: Must be a United States citizen

-Mental Competency: Not under a court ruling of mental incompetence
+Mental Competency: Not been judged incompetent by a court of competent jurisdiction

 OBTAINING A VOTER REGISTRATION FORM

-By mail/ in writing: Request an application from your County Clerk, Secretary of State, or by downloading the mail-in application form and return it completed to your county clerk's office.
+By mail/in writing: Request an application from your County Clerk or download the mail-in application form and return it completed to your county clerk's office.

 VERIFYING YOUR VOTER REGISTRATION STATUS